-Figure 36 shows the percentage of Year 11 students attaining Literacy by the end of each year, 2012 to 2016.
-The main feature of this figure is the consistent increase in the attainment rates.
+Figure 36 shows the percentage of Year 11 students attaining Literacy by the end of each year, 2013 to 2017.

-Cumulative Percentage of Year 11 Students Attaining NCEA Level 1 Literacy
+Cumulative Percentage of Year 11 Students Attaining NCEA Level 1

 Figure 36.
-Overall cumulative percentage of Year 11 students attaining Literacy from 2012 to 2016.
+Overall cumulative percentage of Year 11 students attaining Literacy from 2013 to 2017.

-Figures 37-39 compare the percentage of Year 11 students attaining Literacy, between genders, ethnicities and school decile bands, in each year from 2012 to 2016.
+Figures 37-39 compare the percentage of Year 11 students attaining Literacy, between genders, ethnicities and school decile bands, in each year from 2013 to 2017.

 Figure 37 compares the percentage of male and female Year 11 students attaining Literacy by the end of each year.
-The attainment rates for both genders have increased overall during the reported period of 2012-2016.
+The overall attainment rates for both genders have increased during the reported period of 2013-2017.